-Five times Cristiano Ronaldo has thrown a strop after being substituted
+Six times Ronaldo has thrown a strop after being substituted

 Cristiano Ronaldo’s determination and will to work makes him one of the best footballers in the world – but it can also lead to him getting frustrated at times.

-Since establishing himself as one of the world’s best with Manchester United, Ronaldo has been used to being the key man in the team, first with Real Madrid and now at Juventus.
+Since establishing himself as one of the world’s best during his first spell with Manchester United, Ronaldo has been used to being the key man in the team.

 It has made Ronaldo being substituted one of the rarest sights in football – and on the odd occasion it does happen, even as he enters the latter stages of his career, he’s rarely happy.